Coronavirus Toolkit

 Suggested Talking Points for Guests and Employees

-- Napa Valley’s rural, agricultural setting and spacious landscapes naturally allow for a socially distanced experience while still enjoying all that Napa Valley has to offer.
+- Napa Valley’s rural, agricultural setting and spacious landscapes naturally allow for a safe experience while still enjoying all that Napa Valley has to offer.

 Operational